 During divorce proceedings in Illinois, the complete declaration of all marital assets is required by state law.
 Even so, some spouses attempt to deceive their ex by hiding property to avoid its division.
-A Chicago divorce lawyer knows that there could be serious legal ramifications if hidden assets are discovered, including jail time, but this does not always stop the illegal behavior.
+An Arlington Heights divorce lawyer knows that there could be serious legal ramifications if hidden assets are discovered, including jail time, but this does not always stop the illegal behavior.

 Property division can be a touchy subject in any divorce, but it is one that is meant to leave each party with a fair share of the marital estate.
 The National Endowment for Financial Education found that nearly one-third of individuals with combined finances admit to deceiving their spouse about finances.
 When it comes to divorces, there are a few types of property that are commonly hidden to prevent an ex from making a rightful claim on the property.